 Think of it this way: your blog and publically available content will attract visitors.
 You’ll then use downloadable content to collect their information, convert them, and nurture them into being a new web design client for your business.

 If you’re producing content, be it in the form of resources or blog posts, your business should create an email newsletter — it’s an opt-in experience that passively educates your current and potential clients on your area of expertise.

 They’re also really easy to automate.

-Using your RSS feed and an email automation client like MailChimp, you can collate blog articles into a daily, weekly, or monthly email newsletter to your list.
+Using your RSS feed and an email automation client, you can collate blog articles into a daily, weekly, or monthly email newsletter to your list.
 This will save your business both time and resources, and provide your clients, and potential clients, with valuable content.